IvanaHybenova/Directing-customers-to-subscription-through-App-behaviour-analysis-/README.md

 new_appdata10 - Dataset after the EDA

 Instructions:
-Download new_appdata10, top_screens.csv, raw_unseen_data.csv, Model.py and flask_predict_api.py to the same folder
+Download top_screens.csv, raw_unseen_data.csv, all zip files (after unzipping make sure to have final_model.pkl in separate "model" folder created among the under downloaded files) and flask_predict_api.py.

-Run Model.py in your favourite Python IDE and save model you would like to use (random forrest will be saved by default) in a folder named "model".
+Run Model.py in your favourite Python IDE and save model you would like to use (random forest will be saved by default) in a folder named "model".
 (I couldn't upload trained classifier since it is too big.)

 Through your command line navigate to the folder you are storing these files.
 Make sure you have python path in your enviroment variables and run command python flask_predict_api.py